 How do I apply?

-Go to the top right hand corner of our homepage and click "Login."
-The entire process is self-guiding and online for your convenience.
+Click "Login" at the top right-hand corner of any page on our site.
+From there, the entire process is self-guiding and online for your convenience.
 Once you have completed the online form, you will receive an email from SRAS about the status of your application, usually within three to five business days.
-You should submit the application fee ($40) and deposit ($250) immediately.
+You should submit the application fee ($50) and deposit ($250) immediately.
 The application fee is not refundable.
 The deposit is refundable if you are not accepted or if you withdraw your application before acceptance.
 See section three of this page for more about our refund policy.

 What if I've missed the deadline?

 SRAS can accept late applications for most programs.
 You should contact an SRAS representative as soon as possible to discuss your options.
 Late fees may apply.